 Microfinance changes communities.
 It works to provide opportunities to small-time players in a big-time game.
 Microfinance changes lives as well; a small loan like those given by the Grameen Bank allow borrowers to invest in their lives.
 These little loans can make a very large difference, especially to those with small businesses.

 For example, you may have a wonderful hand-made product that sells out as fast as you can make it.
 Due to constraints out of your control, because you still have a family to take care of and need to sleep at some point during the day, you cannot produce extra of this product to market on a larger scale.
 Thus, you can only produce these goods as quickly as you can work.
 This limits your earning potential and restricts your market.
 What can a microloan do for you?

 Several things.
 Microfinance could give you enough initial money to hire another employee.
-It could provide childcare, or hire a helping had around the house so you are more free to produce product.
+It could provide childcare, or hire a helping hand around the house so you are freer to produce a product.
 Depending on what you’re producing, it could potentially pay for a machine that allows certain steps of your product to happen quicker.
 Say your first loan works, and you now have more product.
 You know of a market a short distance away, but it’s too far to get there with the transportation available to you.
 Another microloan could pay for that transportation, which would increase your market further, expanding your business.